ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 The first task covers the basics of encryption and public-key cryptography.
 In the second task, we explore a bit about digital entities and trust systems in that context; how is the trust of the web page built.

+> The workload is based on the assumption that students will use LLMs!

-This exercise covers some very basics of cryptography.
+This exercise covers some very basics of modern cryptography and acts as introduction to the field.
 If you would like to know more about the topic, check out the courses **521244S Modern Cryptography (maths)** and **IC00AK18 Cryptographic Systems and Their Weaknesses (technical implementations)**.

 ## Grading